-The long-awaited The Whole Bloody Affair – Quentin Tarantino’s edit of both Vol. 1 and Vol. 2 as one film – will be getting a digital release on February 17, followed by a physical release later this year.
+The long-awaited The Whole Bloody Affair – Quentin Tarantino’s edit of both Vol. 1 and Vol. 2 as one film – will be getting a physical release on July 28th.

 This news should come as no surprise, given Lionsgate’s track record, especially with their fairly new “Lionsgate Limited” label, a company that specializes in physical disc releases.

 In the past, Tarantino has said he sees The Whole Bloody Affair as a theatrical-only event — ideally screened in an immersive large-format presentation, preferably on 35mm or 70mm — arguing that its scale and ambition are meant to be experienced on the big screen, not a living room TV.
-But let’s be real: there’s far too much money on the table to keep it confined to theaters forever.
+However, words talk, but numbers scream!

 The Whole Bloody Affair revolves around a former assassin (Uma Thurman) who wreaks vengeance on a team of assassins (David Carradine, Darryl Hannah, Michael Madsen, Lucy Lui and Vivica Fox) who not only betrayed her, but also left her for dead.